Petroleum industry in Azerbaijan: Pre-revolution period

-The Baku Petroleum Association was formed in 1884, to prevent the exportation of crude oil.
-Instead, a large kerosene pipeline was constructed between 1897 and 1907, connecting Baku to Batum.

-The oil barons in Baku established their own organization, the Oil Extractors Congress Council for the discussion of the oil business.
-They created their own magazine, Neftyanoe Delo (Oil Business), a library, school, hospital, and pharmacy.
-For six years, the Council of Oil Extractors Congress was directed by Ludvig Nobel.
+The Baku Petroleum Association was formed in 1884 for the interests of the local refining industry, aiming to prevent the exportation of crude oil.
+A large kerosene pipeline was constructed between 1897 and 1907 connecting Baku to Batum.
+The Baku oil production barons established their own organization, the Oil Extractors Congress Council, sponsoring the magazine Neftyanoe Delo (Oil Business), as well as a library, school, hospital, and pharmacy.
+For six years, the Council was directed by Ludvig Nobel.

-The oil industry greatly influenced the architectural appearance of Baku as a modern city.
-Administrative, social and municipal institutions were established which, in turn, made decisions about the city's illumination, roads, streets, buildings, telephone stations, and horse-drawn trolleys.
-Gardens and parks were laid out and hotels, casinos and beautiful stores were built.
+The oil industry built Baku into a modern city.
+Administrative, social and municipal institutions were established to plan and erect the city's illumination, roads, streets, buildings, telephone stations, and horse-drawn trolleys.
+Gardens and parks were laid out, and hotels, casinos and luxury stores opened.

-First, exclusive rights to develop Baku oil fields were in the hands of Russian-registered businesses, and only in 1898 foreign companies were granted rights to explore and develop oil fields as well as to participate in the annual bidding process.
-Between 1898 and 1903 British oil firms invested 60 million rubles in Baku oil fields.
-Ethnic Armenians also contributed to the oil production and drilling around Baku.
-They reportedly ran almost one-third of the region's oil industry by 1900.
+After the reform, rights to develop the oil fields were limited to Russian-registered businesses, but in 1898 foreign companies were admitted to the annual bidding on rights to explore and develop oil fields.
+Between 1898 and 1903, British oil firms invested 60 million rubles.
+Ethnic Armenians also entered, reportedly running almost a third of the region's oil industry by 1900.